About Our Consultants

 How We Work

-Each of Vermont’s five regions has its own educational consultant — who provides extensive skill and knowledge to IEP and school teams — and its own family resource consultant, who provides support to families through first-hand experience.
+Each of Vermont’s four regions has its own educational consultant — who provides extensive skill and knowledge to IEP and school teams — and its own family resource consultant, who provides support to families through first-hand experience.